awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 If you created your cluster with `eksctl` using the `--fargate` option, then you can skip to [Next steps](#fargate-gs-next-steps)\.

 1. Create a Fargate profile for CoreDNS\.
 Replace *my\-cluster* with your cluster name , *111122223333* with your account ID, *AmazonEKSFargatePodExecutionRole* with the name of your pod execution role, and *0000000000000001*, *0000000000000002*, and *0000000000000003* with the IDs of your private subnets\.
 If you don't have a pod execution role, you must [create one](#fargate-sg-pod-execution-role) first\.
+**Important**
+The role ARN cannot include a path\.
+The format of the role ARN must be `arn:aws:iam::111122223333:role/role-name`\.
+For more information, see [aws\-auth ConfigMap does not grant access to the cluster](troubleshooting_iam.md#security-iam-troubleshoot-ConfigMap)\.

    ```
    aws eks create-fargate-profile \